Aetiology of donation-related health outcomes

 Results from the COMPARE study, which is researching different methods for measuring haemoglobin (iron) levels in blood, will help inform Theme 2.

-Work currently being undertaken by colleagues at the University of Cambridge, the University of Oxford and the Wellcome Sanger Institute:
+Projects currently being undertaken by colleagues at the University of Cambridge, the University of Oxford and the Wellcome Sanger Institute:

 Theme 2 is led by Dr Emanuele Di Angelantonio, University of Cambridge.

-- Dr Steven Bell
+Research staff: Dr Steven Bell

-- Elias Allara
+Trainee: Elias Allara

 Large-scale clinical studies (INTERVAL and COMPARE), plus contributions from collaborators, have yielded an enormous amount of data that can be mined and linked to electronic health records.
 This will enable investigators to better understand what is happening in the body post-blood donation, which could inform how often a donor should give blood.
 This information may improve the donor’s experience.
 In addition, it may reduce the number of deferrals (temporary rejection from giving further donations), which can de-motivate individuals from future donations and directly or indirectly increase the cost of collecting blood.